Criminal psychology: Profiling

 The process of interpreting the behavior observed at a crime scene is briefly discussed.

 In a 2017 article by Pew Research Center, it was found that federal and state prisons in the United States held 475,900 inmates who were African American and 436,500 who were white.
 Similar historical data supports the substantially higher incarceration of African American people.
 This is in contrast with census data which has placed the percentage of African American people at about 12% of the US population.
 Negative ethnic stereotypes contribute to this disproportionate incarceration; it has served as a justification for the unofficial policies and practices of racial profiling by criminal justice practitioners.

 The cultural, environmental and traditional concepts of communities play a major role in individual psychology, providing profilers with a potential basis for behavioral patterns learned by offenders during their upbringing.
 They also evaluate the safety of prisons for those incarcerated, as some individuals may be predisposed to recidivism if the prisoners' mental health is not adequately addressed.
 There are several individual factors contributing to developing a criminal profile that both meets legal requirements and treats individuals humanely.

 Comparison to forensics

 The effect of psychosocial factors on brain functioning and behavior is a central part of analysis for both forensic and criminal psychologists, under the category of applied psychology.
-For forensic psychiatry, major areas of criminal evaluations include assessing the ability of an individual to stand trial, providing an opinion on what the mental state of the individual was at the time of offense risk management for future offenses (recidivism), providing treatment to criminals including medication and psychotherapy, and being an expert witness.
+For forensic psychiatry, major areas of criminal evaluations include assessing the ability of an individual to stand trial, providing an opinion on what the mental state of the individual was at the time of offense, risk management for future offenses (recidivism), providing treatment to criminals including medication and psychotherapy, and being an expert witness.
 This process often involves psychological testing.
 Forensic psychologists have similar roles to forensic psychiatrists, although are unable to prescribe medication.
 Criminal psychologists focus on research, profiling, and educating/assisting law enforcement with the detainment of suspects.

+Both criminal and forensic psychology contribute to the legal system but they do so in different ways.
+Their shared goal is to provide psychological insight that supports fair evaluations, informed decisions, and public safety.

 Criminal and forensic psychologists may also consider the following factors: